alcroito/digitalocean-dyndns/README.md

 The daemon periodically runs the following steps:

 * finds the current machine's public IPv4 by sending a DNS request to an OpenDNS resolver
-* queries the domain records using DO's API to find the configured subdomain.
-If the subdomain IP is different from the current public API, it updates the subdomain record to point to the new IP
+* queries the domain records using DO's API to find the hostname to update.
+If the queried IP is different from the current public API, it updates the domain record to point to the new IP

 ## Setup

 * A Unix (Linux / macOS) server to run the daemon
 * A DigitalOcean account with your domain associated to it
-* An existing `A` record for the subdomain to be updated
+* An existing `A` record for the subdomain or domain root to be updated

 ## Usage